 Make me a promise?

-If you have one of those kids who does not know their ABCs and does not begin writing the next great novel to rival Harry Potter at three years old, PLEASE don’t fret… and please don’t push, either!
+If you have one of those kids who does not know their ABCs and does not begin writing the next great American novel at three years old, PLEASE don’t fret – and please don’t start pushing your child, either!

-There is a huge developmentally appropriate range for learning the ABCs, and the most important thing to remember is that your child will learn the alphabet when he or she is ready!
+There is a huge developmentally appropriate range for learning the ABCs, with kids learning their letters at various ages.
+The most important thing to remember is that your child will learn the alphabet when he or she is ready!

 How can you help your toddlers connect the dots as you are reading?